eth-protocol-fellows/cohort-one/notes/cesarbrazon/4_account-migration.md

 ## Differences
   - Introducing a new transaction type means new mem pools rules need to be implemented, we need to be careful with this because it can cause service vector or additional proccesing
-  - Introducing a new opcode is more easier and less intrusive
+  - Introducing a new opcode is more easier and less intrusive than adding a new transaction type
+  -

 ### Resources